A common framework for test ideals, closure operations, and their duals: Applications to known pair operations

 \begin{thm}[{cf. \cite[Theorem 6.17]{ERGV-chdual} \cite[Theorem 6.6]{ERGV-nonres}}] Let $(R,\m)$ be a Noetherian complete local ring.
 Let $A \subseteq B$ be Artinian $R$-modules, and let $\intr$ be a Nakayama interior defined on Artinian $R$-modules.
 Then the $\intr$-hull of $A$ in $B$ is dual to the $\cl$-core of $(B/A)^\vee$ in $B^\vee$, where $\cl$ is the closure operation dual to $\intr$. \end{thm}

 Under various hypotheses on the ring and the ideal, various formulas have been given for the (integral) core of an ideal.
-Without going into the hypotheses, the following gives a formula in terms of any minimal reduction $J$ of $I$ where $r$ is the reduction number of $I$ with respect to $J$.
+Without going into the hypotheses, the following gives a formula for the core of an ideal $I$ in terms of any minimal reduction $J$ of $I$ where $r$ is the reduction number of $I$ with respect to $J$.

-The hypotheses can be found in \cite[Proposition 5.3]{CPU2002}, \cite[Theorem 3.7]{HuTrcore}, \cite[Theorem 4.5]{PUcoreform}, \cite[Theorem 3.3]{FPUcoreform} where the power can be relaxed to any $n \geq r$ in some cases.
+The hypotheses can be found in \cite[Proposition 5.3]{CPU-coreres}, \cite[Theorem 3.7]{HT-core}, \cite[Theorem 4.5]{PU-core}, \cite[Theorem 3.3]{FPU-corechar} where the power can be relaxed to any $n \geq r$ in some cases.

 \begin{thm} \cite[Theorem 7.9]{ERGV-nonres} If $(R,\m)$ is a complete local ring and $I$ is an ideal satisfying ${\rm core}(I)=(J^{n+1}:I^n)$ for some reduction $J$ and natural number $n$, then

 \end{thm}